176 pages, 106 photographs

 The book can be bought directly from writing to firstname.lastname@example.org

-Suggestions to other places where the English / Greenlandic edition can be bought:
+Suggestions to a selection of bookstores where the English / Greenlandic edition can be bought:

 Text: Peter Berliner, Inge Høst Seiding & Louise Wolthers